Logo Reinier de Graaf ziekenhuis.

 Verloskunde- en kraamafdeling

-Cesarean Section
+Caesarean Section

-Cesarean Section
+Caesarean Section

 De knop om deze folder als favoriet te markerenFavorietDe knop om deze folder per email door te sturen.Stuur door

-You are receiving this information because you (might) undergo a cesarean section.
+You are receiving this information because you (might) undergo a caesarean section.
 Here you can read more about this surgical procedure: how to prepare for it, how the operation proceeds, and what possible complications might occur.
 You will also find information about the birth of your child, breastfeeding, and what happens after the surgery.
 If you have any questions, please contact us.
 Our contact details are at the end of this brochure.

-What is a cesarean section?
+What is a caesarean section?

-The reason for a cesarean section
+The reason for a C-section

-A planned cesarean section
+A planned C-section

-A natural cesarean section
+A natural C-section

-Preparing for a cesarean section
+Preparing for a C-section

 Day of the surgery